Below are common questions asked by past applicants to the MFA Program.

 What are my chances of getting in?

-In the past few years, the department has received between 650 and 900 applications.
-This year, the department anticipates offering admission to four or five fiction writers, four or five poets, and one or two electronic writers, and one cross-disciplinary writer.
+In the past few years, the department has received between 900 and 1,050 applications.
+This year, the department anticipates offering admission to five fiction writers, five poets, and two candidates who apply to pursue work through the digital and cross-disciplinary track.

 Can I get advice from a faculty member regarding my application?